 On most occasions, when travelling from Auckland to Coromandel, travellers use the main highways (SH1 + SH2).
 But when time is less of an issue, I suggest taking the alternative scenic route.
 This is the very same route I cycled on my arrival to New Zealand nearly 30 years ago.
 Pleasing to say, that not a lot has changed on this route.
 The scenery is just the way I remember it back so many years ago!

-The best route to travel from Auckland to Coromandel Peninsula
+Best route to travel from Auckland to Coromandel Peninsula

-You’ll be greatly relieved to get off the main highway at the Auckland Botanical Gardens (near Manukau).
-From here on you’re in the ‘real New Zealand’ folks!
-Your worries will melt away as you pass green rolling hill country.
-The paddocks contain sheep they way it was so many years ago now.
-If you’re travelling in Spring, stop briefly by the side of the road and enjoy the sight of cute lambs frolicking around.
-Hard to believe all this tranquility is just a mere 20 min from the hustle and bustle of Auckland Airport!
+Believe me, you will be relieved to get off the main highway at the Auckland Botanical Gardens (near Manukau).
+Because from here, you will truly experience the real ‘New Zealand heartland.
+Your worries will pass by the lush rolling hill country.
+I’m always heartened to see sheep grazing here – just the way it was so many years ago now.
+The great thing is, that if you are travelling in Spring season (more infos on NZ seasons and weather here), you can stop briefly to enjoy the sight of lambs frolicking around – they always make a great photo.
+All this tranquility is just a mere 20 min from the hustle and bustle of Auckland Airport!

 The alternative route between Auckland and the Coromandel only takes an extra 45 minutes and it’s far more interesting.
 Its a great way of starting your New Zealand vacation.
 Do stop at these wonderful lookout points on the Coromandel Peninsula.
 I guarantee you’ll be wowed by the scenery.
 Also, you can travel the Coromandel in New Zealand winter season.